macc-n/ros_unitree/README.md

 ![Go1 in Trotting state](./doc/unitree_go1_gazebo_2.png)

-Now you can press the 'W' 'A' 'S' 'D' key to control the translation of the robot, and press the 'J' 'L' key to control the rotation of the robot.
-Press the 'Spacebar', the robot will stop and stand on the ground .
-(If there is no response, you need to click on the terminal opened for starting the controller and then repeat the previous operation).
+Now you can press the 'W', 'A', 'S', 'D' keys to control the translation of the robot, and press the 'J', 'L' keys to control the rotation of the robot.
+Press the 'Spacebar', the robot will stop and stand on the ground.
+If there is no response, you need to click on the terminal opened for starting the controller and then repeat the previous operation.

 ![Go1 moving](./doc/unitree_go1_gazebo_3.gif)